pypancsv/pypancsv/docs/quickexamples/index.md

 ---

+## Secondly, a note on "°°°"

+* °°°, when I'm talking about "operations" you can use in code, means "something goes here"

+* When there are lots of "somethings," I'll use °°°1°°°, °°°2°°°, etc.

+---

 ## Example Code:  Import CSV -> Pandas.
 Print.
 Export to new CSV.

 [Click here](https://repl.it/@rplrpl/Import-a-CSV-into-Pandas-Print-the-resulting-DataFrame){:target="_blank"} to run code like this.<br/>_(Note:  first run takes a minute or so.)_